vanhoangkha/Networking-fundamentals/Day24_Etherchannel.md

 TRAFFIC using ETHERCHANNEL will be load-balanced among the physical INTERFACES in the group.

-An algorithm is used to determine WHICH TRAFFIC will use WHICH physical Giao diện (more details later)
+An algorithm is used to determine WHICH TRAFFIC will use WHICH physical Interface (more details later)

 Some other names for an ETHERCHANNEL are:

-- Cổng CHANNEL
+- Port CHANNEL
 - LAG (Link Aggregation Group)

 ---